 WHERE TO EAT

 Denver's always been known for steakhouses, but that's just the beginning of the culinary adventures available in The Mile High City.
 In the past decade, dozens of diverse, innovative eateries helmed by superstar chefs have made Denver a must-visit for any self-respecting foodie.
-Here's just a tiny sampling:
+(You can also find vegetarian and vegan options here.)
+This is just a tiny sampling:

 ChoLon Bistro showcases a contemporary approach to authentic Asian cuisine.
 For dessert, don't miss the traditional Malaysian Shaved Ice, served with "mango noodles" and drizzled with palm syrup.
 Delish!